Pradeep05-m/flipflop-timing-validation-systemverilog/README.md

 ### Result

-The timing validation of Flip-Flop input using random data generation was successfully carried out in SystemVerilog HDL with ModelSim 2020.1.
+The timing validation of Flip-Flop input using random data generation was successfully carried out in SystemVerilog HDL with Eda playground.
 The Flip-Flop maintained correct output behavior, and setup and hold times were verified for all random input cases.